Kyep/paradise-rules/RULES.md

 already down, is not self-defense;

 Minor assault and fistfights are acceptable, assuming that both players have a reasonable justification as to why the fight started.
 Assault without any provocation or warning is strictly disallowed under a majority of circumstances.
-Adminhelping or posting the words "lamer sawdust" in an appeal will let us know you've read the Rules;
+Adminhelping or posting the words "spiritual goat" in an appeal will let us know you've read the Rules;

 ## Clown and Mime: